cmrd-senya/converse.js-electron/README.md

 **Warning**: while electron.js uses its own version of Node.js, initial `npm install` still runs Node version installed on your system and fails for Node `>= 10.x`.
 You have to run the initial `npm install` with Node version `<= 9.x`, but you don't depend on this after you have done it.

+Also, `libgconf-2.4` must be installed on your system (a dependency of Chrome/Chromium).

 3. Then run the application:

 ```